mickelsonmichael/BookNotes/ConcurrencyIn.Net/Chapter2.md

 Closures also allow variables to be maintained even when they would have normally gone out of scope; the variable is captured and not subject to garbage collection.

 You can consider the captured variables as snapshots of themselves.
 Snapshots taken at the time of evaluation and not at the time of capture.
-If you were to alter the variable outside of a closure before the closure had executed, the updated value would be read by the closure istead of the value at time of capture.
+If you were to alter the variable outside of a closure before the closure had executed, the updated value would be read by the closure instead of the value at time of capture.

-### 2.2.2 Closures in a multithreading evironment
+### 2.2.2 Closures in a multithreading environment

 The issue of the value of a variable being updated before a closure is ran can be avoided by using the `Parallel.For` method from the Task Parallel Library.
-You could also capture a new unique teporary variable for each task, but this is not ideal.
+You could also capture a new unique temporary variable for each task, but this is not ideal.

 When F# runs a `for` loop, instead of updating the value of the index with each loop, instead a new immutable index is created for each loop.
 That means the issues that C# suffers from in terms of closures not having access to the loop is solved.